-Why Have Battery Backup?
+Why Do You Need a Battery Backup?

 Battery Backup for VoIP systems?

-VoIP phone systems need electricity and Internet to function.
+VoIP phone systems need electricity and internet to function.
 In the event of a power outage, a battery backup unit will give you the opportunity to keep making calls for a short period of time.

-In the event of a total blackout, Internet may not be available because the Internet service provider will also lose power.
+In the event of a total blackout, internet may not be available because the Internet service provider will also lose power.

 Other Uses for Battery Backup